+CIH Supplemental Instructions

+Section

+Reference

-CIH Supplemental Instructions Section Reference Part 20 Relevant underwriting and APH responsibilities provided in CIH, Part 20, apply to revenue.
+Part 22 Relevant underwriting and APH responsibilities provided in CIH, Part 18, apply to revenue.
 The term "yield" as used therein is replaced by the term "yield and revenue" when appropriate, and the term "APH form" is replaced by the term "ARH form."
-Example: In CIH, Part 20, the phrase "insureds must report on an annual basis all production, acres, and actual yields" would read "insureds must report on an annual basis all production, acres, actual yields, and actual revenues" for sweet cherries.
-Part 3 Applies to ARH Sweet Cherry Pilot Program.
+Example: In CIH, Part 18, the phrase "insureds must report on an annual basis all production, acres, and actual yields" would read "insureds must report on an annual basis all production, acres, actual yields, and actual revenues" for sweet cherries.